CMU-313/CMU-313.github.io/assignments/hw6.md

 You will get a bonus **20 (6%) bonus points** upon acceptance.
 If your code is accepted after the homework deadline but before the final exam, inform the course staff.

 ### 5. Report, Presentation and reflection
 You will report on your project and task selection, work, and experience in several ways (see below).
-This will include a group video presentation to the class.
+This will include a group presentation to the class.

 ## Deliverable Details